Classification of ancient flows by sub-affine-critical powers of curvature in $\mathbb{R}^2$: Introduction

-On the other hand, the authors recently \cite{choisun} discovered infinitely many non-homothetic convex closed ancient flows by sub-affine-critical powers $\alpha <\frac{1}{3}$ of curvature, which converge as $t\to -\infty$ to shrinkers after rescaling.
+On the other hand, the authors recently \cite{choisun} discovered infinitely many non-homothetic convex closed ancient flows with sub-affine-critical powers $\alpha <\frac{1}{3}$, which converge to closed shrinkers as $t\to -\infty$ after rescaling.

-\begin{theorem}[Choi-Sun \cite{choisun}] Given $\frac{1}{k^2-1}\leq \alpha <\frac{1}{(k-1)^2-1}$ with $3 \leq k\in \mathbb{N}$, there exist a $(2k-5)$-parameter family of closed convex ancient $\alpha$-CSF converging to a shrinking circle as $t\to -\infty$ and a $(2m-4)$-parameter family of closed convex ancient $\alpha$-CSF converging to a shrinking $m$-fold symmetric flow\footnote{See Andrews \cite{andrews2003classification} for the classification of smooth strictly convex closed shrinkers to the $\alpha$-curve shortening flow for all $\alpha>0$.
-Readers are also encouraged to take a look at the illustrations in the authors' previous paper \cite{choisun}.} as $t\to -\infty$, where $m\in [3,k)\cap \mathbb{N}$. \end{theorem}
+\begin{theorem}[Choi-Sun \cite{choisun}] Given $\frac{1}{k^2-1}\leq \alpha <\frac{1}{(k-1)^2-1}$ with $3 \leq k\in \mathbb{N}$, there exist, up to rigid motions and dilation, a $(2k-5)$-parameter family of closed convex ancient $\alpha$-curve shortening flows converging to shrinking circles as $t\to -\infty$ and a $(2m-4)$-parameter family of closed convex ancient $\alpha$-curve shortening flows converging to shrinking $m$-fold symmetric flows\footnote{See Remark \ref{rmk:k_fold_sym} for the definition of the $m$-fold symmetry, and see Andrews \cite{andrews2003classification} for the classification of smooth strictly convex closed shrinkers to the $\alpha$-curve shortening flows for all $\alpha>0$.
+Readers are also encouraged to take a look at the illustrations in the authors' previous paper \cite{choisun}.} as $t\to -\infty$, for each $m\in [3,k)\cap \mathbb{N}$. \end{theorem}

 The main goal of this paper is to show that ancient flows in Theorem \ref{thm:existence} are the only convex closed ancient $\alpha$-CSFs in the sub-affine-critical case.